Dhanushs3103/react_day3_formInputs/README.md

 # Dynamic form input

-#### In this project the inputs are dynamically hobbies are created and removed and on clicking on submit button an array of hobbies are printed in the console.
+#### In this project the inputs for hobbies are dynamically hobbies are created and removed and on clicking on submit button an array of hobbies are printed in the console.